Are you thinking about ways to reduce your electricity rates?

 3. Provides tax credits and rebates

-When you purchase and install a solar electric system on your home, one of the biggest incentives you can receive is through the Federal Solar Investment Tax Credit (ITC), where you can take a tax credit off your personal income tax return for 26% of the solar system cost.
+When you purchase and install a solar electric system on your home, one of the biggest financial incentives you can receive is through the Federal Solar Investment Tax Credit (ITC), where you can take a tax credit off your personal income tax return for 26% of the solar system cost.

-4. Protects home against power Outage
+4. Protects home against power outages

 Who Should Install Solar Panels?

-Why Hire Professional Installer
+Why Hire A Professional Installer

-Proper Positioning for Better Solar Panel Efficiency
+2. Proper Positioning for Better Solar Panel Efficiency

 Repairing or Replacing Solar Panels